telerik/teststudio-docs/docs/prerequisites/configure-your-browser/browser-configuration.md

 <br>

-To ease you in applying these settings, Test Studio provides a built-in approach to <a href="/features/project-settings/browsers" target="_blank">calibrate all supported browsers</a>.
-Follow the links below for more calibration details about each supported browser and a download link to the particular extension:
+To ease you in applying these settings, Test Studio provides a built-in mechanism to apply all necessary settings and <a href="/features/project-settings/browsers" target="_blank">calibrate the supported browsers</a>.
+Follow the links below to find out details about each browser and a direct link to install the extension from browser store:

 - <a href="/prerequisites/configure-your-browser/chrome" target="_blank">Google Chrome</a>
 - <a href="/prerequisites/configure-your-browser/edge-chromium" target="_blank">MS Edge (Chromium based)</a>